Some career options for PCM in the year 2025 are engineering, design, data science, defense-related services, research, and emerging tech fields.

 PCM Career Options and Chegg

 After PCM, if you choose SME as your career, you can choose many subjects as a subject matter expert.
-Here are some of the subjects that you can opt for as subject matter experts.
+Here are some subjects you can opt for as subject matter experts.

 Information Technology